akudo7/kudos-gpt/README.md

 <details>
 <summary>07.
 Edit a message</summary>

-To edit a message in a discussion, you can use the `Edit` command from the `More actions…`.
-To enable the editing, you can use the `save` button.
+To edit a message in a discussion, the `Edit` command from the `More actions…` is available.
+And the `save` button is available for enabling the editing.
 <font color="red">NOTE: It is not removed from a JSON file.</font>
 <p align="center">
     <img src="https://github.com/akudo7/kudos-gpt/raw/HEAD/kudos-gpt_09_1.png" />